Sweet Country is about Sam, a middle-aged Aboriginal man

-When Sweet Country opens, the first thing we see on screen is a boiling pot and what we hear is a fight between some unseen men.
-Then we’re introduced almost immediately to Harry March (Ewen Leslie) an alcoholic war veteran who has arrived in Alice Springs to take over a cattle station.
+When Sweet Country opens, the first thing we see on screen is a boiling pot and what we hear is a fight between unseen men.
+We’re then introduced to Harry March (Ewen Leslie) an alcoholic war veteran who has arrived in Alice Springs to take over a cattle station.
 Harry turns up at Fred Smith’s (Sam Neill) place, spies Aborigine couple Sam & Lizzie Kelly (Hamilton Morris, Natassia Gorey Furber – respectively) and their niece Lucy, and asks Fred if he would let his ‘blacks’ come and help him move into his station.
 Fred delivers the words (paraphrased) ‘they’re not my blacks, we’re all equal in the eyes of the Lord’.

 It’s from this point Harry is set up as the villain, Fred is the hero, and Sam & Lizzie the innocent victims.
-Harry is forced to respectably ask Sam if he and his family wouldn’t mind accompanying him to his station to help.
+Harry is forced to respectfully ask Sam if he and his family wouldn’t mind accompanying him to his station to help.
 Sam, agrees with no fuss.
-In other words he’s used to White Fellas like Harry.
-Sam takes his family over to Harry’s station.
-Quietly tolerates Harry’s overly belligerent and racist behaviour as he helps with working the land, whilst his wife and niece work in the house.
-At one point, we are drawn into a tense situation where Harry sends Lucy outside as the camera follows him slowly walking around his one room home, closing each shutter, praising the work Lizzie has done, until the final glimpse of light shows a bed, and then the sounds of rape as the screen remains completely dark.
-Lizzie chooses not to tell her husband of the rape.
+Apparent that he’s used to White Fellas like Harry.
+Sam takes his family over to Harry’s station, quietly tolerating Harry’s belligerent and racist behaviour as he helps with working the land, and his wife and niece work in the house.

-What then unfolds are a series of scenes where we’re introduced to other characters, Mick Kennedy (Thomas M. Wright) who also has Black Fellas working at his station, but unlike Frank, he treats them like worthless property.
-One of them is a man named Archie (Gibson John), another man I didn’t catch his name, and a young mixed race (in those days called ‘half caste’) boy called Philomac (twins Tremayne and Trevon Doolan).
-We meeting Mick whipping Philomac for stealing watermelons.
-Harry who has been left without Black Fellas, comes to Mick to use Archie and Philomac and it is from this point that a series of events occur which result in Harry shot dead, and Sam & Lizzie on the run.
-Another privileged White Fella we meet is Sergeant Fletcher (Bryan Brown) called in to find Sam after the news of Harry’s murder by a Black Fella reaches town.
+What then unfolds are a series of scenes where we’re introduced to other characters, Mick Kennedy (Thomas M. Wright) who also has Black Fellas working at his station, but unlike preacher Frank, he treats them like worthless property.
+One of them is Archie (Gibson John), another man I didn’t catch his name, and a young mixed race (in those days called ‘

-What’s right with this film is that it is visually stunning, the Australian outback is captured in its awesomeness with a great eye.
+What’s right with Sweet Country is its stunning visuals, the Australian outback is captured in its awesomeness with a great eye.
 It doesn’t shy away from the racism and harsh reality for Aborigines at that time.
 It doesn’t necessarily spell it out but the casting of mixed-race Philomac and Lucy allude to Australia’s ‘Stolen Generation’ .
 The acting is good.
-There’s an interesting use of flash-forwards and, I guess you’d call them, flash-nows to fill in the gaps of what we’re to understand about some of the characters.
-It works sometimes, others I still felt none the wiser.
+There’s an interesting use of flash-forwards and, I guess you’d call them, ‘flash-nows’ to give some backstory on some of the characters.
+Which worked in part, sometimes though I still felt none the wiser.

-Overall, I’m not sure if I liked this film.
-I spent a lot of time watching it with my brow furrowed.
-There are some brilliant fleeting scenes between Sam & Lizzie.
-Archie does get a scene where you could warm to him when he lectures Philomac about his position in the world, thus revealing a teeny glimpse into why he’s so horrible to his own.
-Notably when you look at empty the IMDB pages of the Aborigine actors in this film, it’s a reminder of who is not represented in the major arts.
-But the story is important, if only to once again shed light on the injustices the western world has put indigenous people across the globe through.
+I’m not sure if I liked Sweet Country.
+I watched most of it with a furrowed brow.
+There are some brilliant fleeting scenes between Sam and Lizzie.
+Archie does get a scene where you could warm to him when he lectures Philomac about his position in the world, thus revealing a teeny glimpse into why he’s so despicable to his own.

 That said, I’m getting tired of seeing people of colour in epic narratives depicting their suffering at the hands of angry White Fellas.